Rectangular diagrams of surfaces: distinguishing Legendrian knots

 Before proceeding with the proof of Theorems~\ref{warm-up-thm} and~\ref{commutation-2-thm} we demonstrate that the flexibility assumption is essential in each of them.

 \begin{exam} Let~$M$ be an enhanced mirror diagram consisting of a single occupied level without any mirrors, and let~$M'$ be the mirror diagram shown in Figure~\ref{counter-example1-fig}.

 All boundary circuits of both diagrams are inessential.
 These two diagrams are related by elementary moves.
-Indeed, there are two coherent $\diagdown$-mirrors in~$M'$, one of which can be eliminated by means of three type~I elementary moves (see Lemma~\ref{remove-coherent-mirror-lem}).
+Indeed, there are two coherent $\diagdown$-mirrors in~$M'$, one of which can be eliminated by means of a sequence of three type~I elementary moves (see Lemma~\ref{remove-coherent-mirror-lem}).
 The respective spatial graph will become a tree.
 So, all the mirrors now can be reduced by elimination moves.

-We claim that it is impossible to get~$M'$ from~$M$ by a sequence of elementary moves in which all type~I moves precede all type~II moves.
+We claim that it is impossible to get~$M'$ from~$M$ by a sequence of elementary moves such that all type~I moves in it precede all type~II moves.
 This can be seen as follows.
-Let $M''$ is obtained from~$M$ by type~I elementary moves.
+Let $M''$ be obtained from~$M$ by type~I elementary moves.
 Since $\Gamma_{\widehat M}$ is a single point, the spatial graph~$\Gamma_{\widehat M''}$ is a tree.
 The diagram~$M''$ cannot have any $\diagdown$-mirrors, hence no two $\diagup$-mirrors of~$M''$ are coherent.

 The graph~$\Gamma_{\widehat M'}$ is not simply connected, and no two $\diagup$-mirrors of~$M'$ are coherent.
-It follows from Proposition~\ref{equivalence-of-divided-graphs-prop} that~$\rho^-(M')$ and~$\rho^-(M'')$ viewed as enhanced divided spatial ribbon graphs are not stably equivalent.
+It follows from Proposition~\ref{equivalence-of-divided-graphs-prop} that~$\rho^-(M')$ and~$\rho^-(M'')$ viewed as divided spatial ribbon graphs are not stably equivalent.
 By Theorem~\ref{type-i-moves-meaning-th}~(ii) the diagrams~$M''$ and~$M'$ are not related by type~II elementary moves. \end{exam}

 \begin{exam} This example is similar in nature to the previous one, but slightly more complicated.
 Consider the mirror diagrams~$M$ and~$M'$ shown in~Figure~\ref{counter-example2-fig}.
 Again, $M$ can be transformed to~$M'$ by means of a sequence of elementary moves, but any such sequence have a type~II move preceding a type~I move.